 CLASSIFICATION NO. 488

-Under general supervision, to provide counseling and case management services to assigned residents and maintain security in a residential probation center; and to do other work as required.
+Under general supervision, to provide life skills counseling and case management services to assigned residents; to screen residents for admission; to conduct needs assessments and develop case plans; to maintain security in a residential center; and to do other work as required.

-The Corrections Counselor is primarily responsible for leading a variety of counseling sessions and managing a caseload of residents to ensure their success in meeting program requirements.
-The Resident Supervisor differs from the Corrections Counselor by its primary responsibility for maintaining security and monitoring the daily activities of residents.
-The Supervising Corrections Counselor differs from this level by its broader responsibility and supervision of residential center staff.
+The Community Corrections Counselor is primarily responsible for leading a variety of counseling sessions and managing a caseload of residents to ensure their success in meeting program requirements.

 Duties may include but are not limited to the following:

-- Provides individual and group counseling to assigned caseload of residents; meets with clients on a regular basis to establish personal and financial goals, develops treatment and post-release plan to meet individual needs and goals.
+- Provides and facilitates individual, groups counseling, and education sessions to assigned caseload of residents; provides case planning; adjusts case plans as needed to coincide with client progress, capabilities, and needs; establish personal and financial goals, develops treatment and post-release plan to meet individual needs and goals; monitors clients functioning with respect to relapse potential and mental health needs.

-- Interviews adult offenders on probation to assess client needs; refers clients to community agencies, as needed; counsels clients in probation procedures; monitors progress in meeting probation conditions such as fines, restitution and enrollment in drug or alcohol treatment programs; contacts service agencies, employers and client families for assistance in investigation and implementation of treatment plans.
+- Conduct formalized assessment of clients for criminogenic and other client needs; refers clients to community agencies, as needed; counsels clients; monitors progress in meeting probation conditions such as fines, restitution and enrollment in drug or alcohol treatment programs; contacts service agencies, employers and client families for assistance in investigation and implementation of treatment plans.

-- Performs intake interviews with new residents; provides program orientations; insures follow-through of client court orders and probation conditions; writes reports and confers with courts and probation officers on client probation compliance; reports on client problems and personal progress; processes early termination requests by residents in conformance with agency policy.
+- Performs intake interviews with new residents; provides program orientations; writes reports and confers with probation officers on client probation compliance; reports on client problems and personal progress; processes early termination requests by residents in conformance with agency policy.

 REQUIRED KNOWLEDGE AND SKILLS

-General knowledge of: Theories of human behavior and adjustment problems of adult offenders; caseload management; basic principles of social and correctional care and group work; criminal laws and criminal justice systems; rehabilitation processes, purposes and methodologies; operations and techniques used in security or custodial facilities.
+General knowledge of: Theories of human behavior and adjustment problems of adult offenders; caseload management; basic principles of social and correctional care and group work; criminal laws and criminal justice systems; rehabilitation processes, purposes and methodologies; operations and techniques used in security or custodial facilities; accepted principles and theories of chemical dependency addiction pathology, progression, and current treatment practices; principles and practices of assessing and evaluating chemical dependency in clients; principles and practices of case management; principles of individual and group treatment; principles and application of educational training; principles of principles of utilization review, quality assurance, and utilization management; resource development for clients.

-Skill to: Effectively investigate background of offenders, communicate effectively in both written and oral manner to offenders and to the courts; make recommendations regarding disposition of residents; maintain complete and accurate written records; provide counseling and guidance to individuals and groups; understand, interpret and enforce facility rules with impartiality, reason and tact; maintain discipline and security with adult offenders; establish and maintain effective working relationships.
+Skill to: Effectively investigate background of offenders, communicate effectively in both written and oral manner to offenders and to the courts; make recommendations regarding disposition of residents; maintain complete and accurate written records; provide counseling and guidance to individuals and groups; understand, interpret and enforce facility rules with impartiality, reason and tact; maintain discipline and security with adult offenders; establish and maintain effective working relationships; accurately document the provision of services; function as a member of a treatment team focused on client outcomes and success; maintain client information, and contract requirements; monitor the collection and chain of custody of urinalysis (UA) samples; establish and maintain effective working relationships with community partners and stakeholders; maintain a therapeutic, professional relationship with clients; communicate effectively, both orally and in writing.

 The majority of duties are of a sedentary nature that requires limited walking or standing; occasional interactions with residents may involve physical contact and exposure to hostile attitudes.